 What we know about this tribe has the makings of a great story.
-Their history was colorful and they lived on the land that was to become the future capital of the United States.
+In addition to their unique 5 year encounter with Henry Fleete, they lived on the land that was to become the future capital of the United States.
 Among the many Amerind settlements that have been identified around what is now Washington, DC, this article will focus on the Anacostan village that was located only a few blocks from where the US Capitol Building now stands.
 In several ways, this location is unique for an Amerind village.
 It is unquestionably the location that provides the deepest link between the first people who lived on this land and all current residents of our Capital City.